Skip to main content

 ul-shroud.md — Shroud mechanism in detailHow and why the Shroud thickens; the cost structurehiddenNot surfaced in Game 1

-ul-shroud.md — whether the Shroud can be thinned permanentlyWhether any action permanently thins the ShroudhiddenNot surfaced in Game 1
+ul-shroud.md — whether the Shroud can be thinned permanentlyWhether any mortal effort permanently thins the ShroudhiddenNot surfaced in Game 1

 ul-divine-layer.md — gods exist and have limited mortal sightThere are divine powers; they do not see clearlyhintedShrine texts, old oaths, NPC references to "divine notice" or "the gods' partial gaze"

-ul-divine-layer.md — gods do not walk the mortal world directlyWhy divine action arrives through vessels and markshintedShrine inscriptions, the absence of direct divine appearance in any Game 1 event
+ul-divine-layer.md — higher beings do not walk the mortal world directlyWhy non-mortal influence arrives through vessels, shrines, and marks rather than direct embodimenthintedShrine inscriptions, ward-order notes, and the absence of direct divine appearance in any Game 1 event

 ul-divine-layer.md — there is more than one godThe pantheon is pluralhintedMultiple shrine traditions, conflicting oaths from different ward orders